Sensitive Data: Defining and Classifying

 Part of being a proper data owner is storing sensitive data in secured locations.
-The Storing Data by Type guide identifies appropriate OIT managed solutions for storing data.
-Adhering to this guide is an important part of protecting University information.
-Keep in mind that Storing Data by Type only lists OIT managed solutions.
+The Storing Data by Type and Storing Data by Solution guides identify appropriate OIT managed solutions for storing data.
+Adhering to these guides is an important part of protecting University information.
+Keep in mind that these guides only list OIT managed solutions.
 If you store data classified as medium or high sensitivity in an IT service or tool not listed in the guide, contact Information Security to determine if it's appropriate for your data type.

 To find an appropriate storage solution, click a column heading to sort or use the Filter box to search for keywords.
 If you have questions, please consult with the Information Security Office.

 Criticality Level by Data Type